 I finally convinced myself to stop and take stock with the words “Being this overly, mentally busy doesn’t work for me anymore,” because deep down I knew I had arrived in Klutz Central.
 KC truly is the final destination and home of being unable to gather and store new information while having the energy levels of a sloth on Valium.

 As quiet as I was, bored I was not.
 The mental wheels kept on turning.
 Pragmatically, I knew I was heading for a crash into that massive, inattentive and awful wall of near-narcolepsy.
 Giving myself the silent treatment never felt so good and my bed became my fortress of dreams, coffee and just… plain… old-fashioned… sleep.

 Adversity is something I never give in to, and I was and still am determined and motivated to keep up the silent treatment for as long as I need to.
 Rewards for staying in bed all day are non-existent, for you will only get a minuscule piece of energy back.
 Time to stop pushing yourself and start listening to what your body is telling you is therefore key.
 Time to smell the roses while you can.

-So while I am once again walking slowly due to a renewed Achilles tendon inflammation, trigeminal neuralgia and serious bouts and urges of sleep, I need to keep on smiling (even though that doesn’t work very well because of facial pain.
+So, while I am once again walking slowly due to a renewed Achilles tendon injury, trigeminal neuralgia and serious bouts and urges of sleep, I need to keep on smiling, even though that doesn’t work very well because of facial pain.

 ©Willeke Van Eeckhoutte and Ireland, Multiple Sclerosis & Me, 2011-2013.
 Unauthorised use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Willeke Van Eeckhoutte and Ireland, Multiple Sclerosis & Me with appropriate and specific direction to the original content.